Visiting the house at Polesden Lacey

 What you can see today

-As part of our Adventures in Asia: a socialite abroad programme, which runs from 5 January – 3 May, the following rooms in the house will be open:
+As part of our Power Play programme, the following rooms in the house are currently open:

 On the ground floor: